A member is the term for an owner in a limited liability company (LLC).

 LLC members own the limited liability company.
 Most states don’t place restrictions on ownership, so an LLC member may be an individual, corporation, other LLC, or foreign entity.
 There is generally no limit on the number of members an LLC can have.
 In most states, an LLC is permitted to exist if it has at least one member.

 A limited liability company is a legal entity that protects owners from personally absorbing the debts and liabilities of the business.
 Formal registration takes place with the state government.
-Several steps go into this process.
-We can help you through it with our LLC formation services
+Several steps go into this process (outlined in this guide on how to start an LLC).

 LLCs are subject to pass-through taxation.
 The business is taxed at the LLC member level and not at the business level.
 In comparison, corporations are taxed at both the business and personal levels.

 Each state has slightly different requirements, regulations, and fees surrounding limited liability companies.
-It’s worth doing your research before deciding to form an LLC.
+Entrepreneurs would be wise to do thorough research before deciding to form an LLC to help ensure it’s the right fit for their business.

-Limited personal liability is the primary member advantage.
+Limited personal liability is the primary advantage of being a member of an LLC.
 If something goes wrong with the business, a member is not held personally liable.
 LLCs can have flexible management structures, depending on the needs of the business, as well as flexible allocation of profits and losses.
 Pass-through taxation is also beneficial.

 There are several ways management and membership can be structured.
 Much of this depends on the relationship between parties involved and the type of business.
 The two main types of LLC management structures are member-managed and manager-managed.